-- A community-based, comprehensive system of care; - Crisis intervention teams and centers to ensure that adults and children experiencing a mental health crisis are able to obtain timely evaluation and assistance as close to their home community as possible; - A robust statewide system of alternative transportation and custody options to help individuals in crisis get to evaluation services and treatment and that eliminates the reliance on local law enforcement for extended transportation and custody services; - Accessibility to inpatient beds and crisis services on a regional basis, including potentially through public-private partnerships, to decrease the need for long-distance transports for critical care; - Comprehensive services and supports for people returning to the community from any type of state facilities (public safety as well as behavioral health), as well as for people diverted from state facilities. - Children's mental health services, including community-based early interventions and the Mental Health Initiative; - Medicaid waivers to eliminate service waiting lists; and - Availability of services for individuals consumers voluntarily seeking treatment services, regardless of their ability to pay.
+- A community-based, comprehensive system of care; - Crisis intervention teams and centers to ensure that adults and children experiencing a mental health crisis are able to obtain timely evaluation and assistance as close to their home community as possible; - A robust statewide system of alternative transportation and custody options to help individuals in crisis get to evaluation services and treatment and eliminates the reliance on local law enforcement for extended transportation and custody services; - Accessibility to inpatient beds and crisis services on a regional basis, including publicprivate partnerships, to decrease long-distance transports for critical care; - Comprehensive services and supports for people returning to the community from any type of state facilities (public safety as well as behavioral health), as well as for people diverted from state facilities. - Children's mental health services, including community-based early interventions and the Mental Health Initiative; - Medicaid waivers to eliminate service waiting lists; and - Availability of services for individuals voluntarily seeking treatment services, regardless of their ability to pay.